 You’ve done it!
 The sweat and tears have paid off, you’ve prepared your book for distribution and you finally have a book ready for market.
-So how do you distribute and sell your book as a self-publisher?
+So how do you get your self-published book distributed?

 So where do you start?
 There are loads of different distribution options available and it can be a bit overwhelming trying to work out is best for you.
 In this post we’ll look at a few different options to alleviate some of that overwhelm.

 IngramSpark is a publishing platform that offers integrated print and digital distribution services.
 Your book must be finished and formatted before you submit it and then IngramSpark will take care of printing, shipping and distribution.

 You can set up your print book and eBook at the same time for $53.
 Print versions of your book are provided through a print-on-demand service via a partnership with Lighting Source and are shipped directly to the buyer.
 Printing and shipping costs will depend on your book type, the volume ordered and shipping locations – you can order as few or as many as you like.

 These guys have a huge distribution network, offering access to over 39,000 booksellers, online retailers and libraries around the world for your print book.
 They also connect your eBook to every major eBook retailer in the world (including Amazon Kindle, Book Depository, Apple iBooks, Kobo and about 70 emerging retailers).

 You get paid when your book is sold through their distribution network.
 You’ll earn between 45-60% of the list price less the printing costs for any hard copies and 40% of the list price for eBooks.

 Blurb provides free tools and software to help create your book if it isn’t print ready just yet.
 They offer print on demand and bulk print runs and have three selling and distribution choices for your print book.
 Once you’ve made your book you can choose from three distribution options.